bytedeco/procamcalib/README.txt

 ==Changes==
+===January 8, 2012===
+ * Should now have an easier time automatically finding OpenCV libraries inside standard directories such as `/usr/local/lib/`, `/opt/local/lib/`, and `C:\opencv\`, even when they are not part of the system configuration or PATH
+ * New `PS3EyeFrameGrabber` from Jiri Masa can now grab images using the SDK from Code Laboratories

 ===October 1, 2011===
  * Fixed `DC1394FrameGrabber` and `FlyCaptureFrameGrabber` to behave as expected with all Bayer/Raw/Mono/RGB/YUV cameras modes (within the limits of libdc1394 and PGR FlyCapture)